DETAILED ACTION

 a coupling structure (51 & 61) including:

-a first coupling rod (coupling rod 51), both ends of the first coupling rod being coupled to two adjacent cavity filters (coupling rod 51 is coupled to cavity filters of resonant elements 34 and 36, respectively), respectively; and
+a first coupling rod (coupling rod 51), both ends of the first coupling rod being coupled to resonators of two adjacent cavity filters (coupling rod 51 is coupled to cavity filters of resonant elements 34 and 36, respectively), respectively; and

 a second coupling rod (coupling tuning rod 61), the second coupling rod being cross-coupled to the first coupling rod (Col. 6 & 8, Lines 55-58 & 57-58, “notch substrate 51 is installed for a cross-coupling between the fourth resonant element 34 and the sixth resonant element 36…notch tuning pin 61 is installed to be insertable into the tuning hole structure 51b formed at the notch substrate 51”),

-However, Ira discloses, in figure 1 & 12, wherein a resonant frequency of the coupling structure is greater than a resonant frequency of the first coupling rod (Para [0043], “the resonant frequency for resonators coupled using the coupling device 100 [1208] can be significantly higher than the resonant frequency of each individual resonator 102 [1200], 104 [1202]…the resonant frequency follows the same trend as the coupling, so a stronger coupling results in a higher resonant frequency”…i.e., the stronger coupling of the coupling rod 1201 and iris 1204 between resonators 1200 & 1202 of the coupling structure 1208 in combination results in a higher resonant frequency for the coupling structure 1208).
+However, Ira discloses, in figure 1 & 12, wherein the resonant frequency of the coupling structure is greater than a resonant frequency of the first coupling rod (Para [0043], “the resonant frequency for resonators coupled using the coupling device 100 [1208] can be significantly higher than the resonant frequency of each individual resonator 102 [1200], 104 [1202]…the resonant frequency follows the same trend as the coupling, so a stronger coupling results in a higher resonant frequency”…i.e., the stronger coupling of the coupling rod 1201 and iris 1204 between resonators 1200 & 1202 of the coupling structure 1208 in combination results in a higher resonant frequency for the coupling structure 1208).

 It would have been obvious to one of ordinary skill in the art, before the effective filing date of the claimed invention, to include the resonant frequency characteristics of Ira in the coupling structure Kim, to achieve the benefit of implementing a coupling structure with strong inter-resonator coupling for the realization of wideband electrical components (Ira, Para [0043]).